Northridge Wrongful Termination Attorneys

 Have you been wrongfully fired or laid off from your job?
 Under certain circumstances, you can file a wrongful termination claim against your employer.

-K2 Employment Law Group can provide the legal guidance you need to determine if your wrongful termination claim has merit.
+K2 Employment Law can provide the legal guidance you need to determine if your wrongful termination claim has merit.
 Our Northridge wrongful termination attorneys have considerable experience in this field of law, including experience representing employers, so we know how your employer will likely operate to fight your claim.
 You can get started with understanding where you stand and how best to proceed by discussing your case with one of our lawyers in a free and confidential consultation.

 Fired Without Cause in California